GBP/USD slides farther below mid-1.2400s, fresh session lows

-The USD buying picked up some pace in the last hour and dragged the GBP/USD pair to near one-week lows, around the 1.2425 region in the last hour.
+The selling pressure around the British Pound picked up some pace during the early European and dragged the GBP/USD pair to fresh session lows, around the 1.2435 region in the last hour.

-Having failed to capitalize on its early uptick to the vicinity of the key 1.2500 psychological mark, the pair came under some renewed selling pressure for the second consecutive session and was now seen extending the previous session's pullback from two-month tops.
+The pair met with some fresh supply on Wednesday and erased a major part of the previous session's goodish move up to the key 1.2500 psychological mark, which followed the UK Supreme Court ruling that PM Boris Johnson's prorogation of the Parliament was unlawful.

 Technical levels to watch